 Dental crowns and bridges can be made from many functionally and aesthetically pleasing materials.
-These restorations are commonly composed of metal, porcelain fused to metal, porcelain, ceramic, or zirconia.
+These include metal, porcelain fused to metal, porcelain, ceramic, or zirconia.
 Each of these materials has advantages and disadvantages, and Dr. Moncada can help you determine which type is right for you.

-Metals such as gold and silver are considered to be conservative options because they require very little enamel to be removed.
-However, they are not the most aesthetically pleasing option and are often reserved for back teeth and molars.
+Metals such as gold and silver are not the most aesthetically pleasing option and are often reserved for back teeth and molars.
 Porcelain fused to metal crowns offer similar strength and durability as all-metal restorations, but more closely resemble your natural teeth.

-Crowns and bridges made from advanced materials, such as porcelain or zirconia, offer the finest cosmetic result.
-These materials closely mimic the light reflecting and translucence properties as natural teeth, and can be color-matched to your smile.
+Crowns and bridges made from advanced materials, such as porcelain or zirconia, offer the best cosmetic result.
+These materials closely mimic the reflective and translucent properties of natural teeth, and can be color-matched to your smile.
 Dr. Moncada can help you determine the best option for your smile when you come in for a consultation.

-During your initial consultation, Dr. Moncada will perform a thorough evaluation of your oral health.
+During your initial consultation at our Orlando practice, your dentist will perform a thorough evaluation of your oral health.
 She will identify and treat any underlying conditions before planning your restorative treatment.

 For dental crowns or traditional bridges, your teeth will need to be reshaped in order to accommodate the restorations.
 In most cases, we can offer patients same-day crowns with our CEREC® technology.
 If same-day crowns are not available, impressions will be taken of your teeth and sent to a lab to create your prosthetic.
 When your crown is ready, Dr. Moncada will place it and make any adjustments to ensure comfort and functionality.

-Implant-supported crowns or bridges require a three to six month recovery period after the titanium posts have been placed.
-This period allows the implants to fuse with the jawbone and provide a strong, stable foundation for your prosthetics.
-Once healed, abutment pieces are used to permanently attach your new restoration to your implants.
+Implant-supported crowns or implant-supported bridges require a three- to six-month recovery period after the implants have been placed.
+This period allows them to fuse with the jawbone and provide a strong, stable foundation for your prosthetics.
+Once this process is complete, abutment pieces are used to permanently attach your new restoration to your implants.